top of page

 Oikos cover cameron.png

 This research investigates how to maximize the efficacy of conservation management strategies for threatened species.
-The research uses global data sets in association with the IUCN, Birdlife International, the Alliance for Zero Extinction and other organizations to understand when and where each class of conservation action, such as habitat restoration, species reintroduction, educational awareness, etc. is most effective at protecting threatened species.
+The research uses global data sets in association with the IUCN, Birdlife International, the Alliance for Zero Extinction and other organizations to understand when and where conservation actions, such as habitat restoration, species reintroduction, educational awareness, etc. is most effective at protecting threatened species.

 Examples of our work include: